vishal-android-freak/React-Resources/all-about-redux.md

 Consider a situation where multiple actions are being performed inside your application.
 Each action is trying to set the same `state` object.
 This is ambiguous as every action might read an unexpected value of the `state` and it would be very difficult to track down bugs and issues that might occur because of such behaviour.

 ## Reducers
 `Reducers` are pure functions which accepts `state` and `action` as the parameters.
-Reducers tell us how the application's state
+Reducers tell us how the application's `state` changes, based on the `action`s sent.

 ```javascript
 myRootReducer = (state = 0, action) => {